 1947 Entertainment Inc. is currently developing science fiction projects for online, television, film, and festivals.
 With production crews comprising several key members with top-end industry experience.

-Several staff served as mentors in the 2012 Radcon: Let's Make A Movie Film Short, where films went from story to film in only a few hours during the Radcon Sci-Fi Convention in Pasco, WA.
+Several 1947 staff members served as mentors in the 2013 Radcon: Let's Make A Movie Film Short, where films went from story to film in only a few hours during the Radcon Sci-Fi Convention in Pasco, WA.
 Films were produced by convention attendee's with guidance by a collection of Media Guests of Honor and Pro's.

-Continue on to read more about Clockwork Infinity, S.E.T.I., Freebooters, This Space For Rent, and The Nexus Solution.
+Continue on to read more about The Screamwriter, The Invisible Man, Clockwork Infinity, S.E.T.I., Freebooters, This Space For Rent, and The Nexus Solution.

 original story 6/11/2010